carpentries/governance/code-of-conduct-transparency-reports/2021-11-16-coc-transparency-report.md

 ### Further relevant information

-- Additional details are proposed to be added to the "membership agreement" document describing the following aspect:
+- Additional details are proposed to be added to the CoC documents describing the following aspect:
   - Application and selection process for the new members
   - Training and Onboarding of new members
   - Limited incident response privileges for the newly onboarded committee members